 Love Helps is a home-grown Nashville-based non-profit organization founded in 1995.
 The vision for Love Helps is simple: help children become good citizens by promoting literacy, student achievement, and positive character.
 The staff and volunteers work to encourage and educate students about the importance of positive character and personal responsibility, both of which serve as the catalyst for future good decision making and responsible behavior in all areas of life.
 ICT has had the pleasure of being associated with the organization for over 10 years, and we continue to play in the annual softball tournament each summer.

 The American Heart Association is working with citizens and leaders, collaborating with neighbors and supporters.
 They are unraveling complex health issues in Nashville with a powerful combination of groundbreaking research and community leadership.
 These critical changes improve Nashville for all – moving us closer to a community, and ultimately, a world free of heart disease and stroke.
 This year ICT played in ESa and Market Street held their annual cornhole tournament in The Gulch to benefit the American Heart Association on Saturday, August 13, 2018.

 The ACE Mentor Program of Tennessee introduces high school students throughout Greater Nashville to the excitement, rewards, and diverse careers available in the architectural, construction management, and engineering professions.
 We are honored to mentor these students to appreciate these fields from the engineering perspective.

 ICT proudly participates in Gingertown, hosted by ESa, which is a one-of-a-kind holiday initiative that brings together architects, engineers, and contractors to create a town made completely of candy and gingerbread.
-The proceeds of this event go to organizations such as the Adventure Science Center, Brookdale Senior Living, Hospital Hospitality House, Monroe Carrell Jr. Children's Hospital at Vanderbilt, The Next Door, and The Ronald McDonal House.
+The proceeds of this event go to organizations such as the Adventure Science Center, Brookdale Senior Living, Hospital Hospitality House, Monroe Carrell Jr. Children's Hospital at Vanderbilt, The Next Door, and The Ronald McDonald House.